 Proof of English Proficiency

 All applicants whose native language is not English are required to submit official results of a test of English proficiency.
-Our recommended minimum scores are 213 on the TOEFL (Test of English as a Foreign Language) computer version and 6.0 on the IELTS (International English Language Testing).
+Our recommended minimum scores are 213 on the TOEFL (Test of English as a Foreign Language) computer version, 80 on the internet-based version (iBT), and 6.0 on the IELTS (International English Language Testing).
 Applicants who have earned a bachelors degree at a college or university where English is the language of instruction may be exempt from the English proficiency exam requirement.

 Certification of Finances Forms

 You must document that you can provide tuition and living expenses for your studies.
 If you have an assistantship, subtract the assistantship amount from the tuition and living expenses amount.
 If you are self-supporting, you need to complete only the certification of finances form.
 You need a bank official to sign this form or provide a bank letter stating the amount and source of your funds.
 An I-20 will not be sent to you unless you have first been accepted into the program and have approved financial documentation on file in the graduate office.